 Firstly, switching from on-premise to SaaS or PaaS is cost-effective.
 According to the Boston Consulting Group, companies can reduce their IT bills by 15-40% by moving assets to the public cloud.
 Organizations save money on application management, provisioning hardware, and maintaining infrastructure.

 Cost reductions aren't the only benefit of cloud migrations.
 Migrating assets to the cloud will improve corporate agility.
-Companies can introduce new customer services more rapidly compared to on-premise development.
+Companies can introduce new customer services more rapidly than they could with on-premise development.
 Lead times drop from months to hours.
-With a cloud-based self-service environment it's much easier to adapt to market conditions.
+With a cloud-based self-service environment, it's much easier to adapt to market conditions.

 Public cloud services also reduce data security risks.
 Files held in a local data center are at risk from physical hazards like fire or targeted cyber-attacks.
 Cloud services reduce the threat surface to a single secure gateway.
 Users can easily control access while monitoring tools track user activity.

 1. Create a cloud migration team.
-Set clear responsibilities for all stakeholders with security and IT teams on board from the start.
+Set clear responsibilities for all stakeholders, with security and IT teams on board from the start.
 Explain migration goals to executives and departmental managers.
-And closely follow your cloud migration strategy.
+Closely follow your cloud migration strategy.

 2. Decide which assets must migrate to the cloud.
 Use discovery and assessment platforms to register all relevant apps.
 Consult app owners to build a hierarchy of apps.
 This hierarchy forms the basis for a staged cloud transition.